Scramble Header Logo

 Aside from the light weight, one of the things we like about the e+Lite's CR2032 batteries is that they're lithium and so handle cold weather better than alkaline and nickel–metal hydride batteries, plus they're very cheap when bought in bulk.

 As, we've hinted in the two Petzl head torches we've looked at so far, these are not really night trekking options.
 To make good decisions you need context; an appreciation for the lay of the land.
-A long focused beam helps provide this.
-The distance of the beam is not as much about power as one might think, the focus of the beam is equally (perhaps more) important.
-Generally speaking, the narrower the beam the more distant the illumination.
+A small flashlight is often a useful addition to a standard head-torch when a little extra supplemental power is required.

 Overview